irmen/Pyro4/docs/source/nameserver.rst

 network broadcast address for the specific network that the name server is located on.

 .. note::
-    Broadcast lookup only works if you started a name server that didn't bind on localhost.
+    You can only talk to a name server on a different machine if it didn't bind on localhost (that means you have to start it with an explicit host to bind on).
+The broadcast lookup mechanism only works in this case as well -- it doesn't work with a name server that binds on localhost.
     For instance, the name server started as an example in :ref:`nameserver-nameserver` was told to bind on the host name 'neptune' and it started a broadcast responder as well.
-    If you use the default host (localhost) no broadcast responder can be created.
+    If you use the default host (localhost) a broadcast responder will not be created.

 Normally, all name server lookups are done this way.
 In code, it is simply calling the locator function without any arguments.